My Credit Score

 Getting started with My Credit Score

 Whether you are using your desktop or mobile device, you can easily access My Credit Score.
-Simply log in to either Mobile or Online Banking and click “Credit Score” from the main menu.
+Simply log in and click “Credit Score” from the main menu.
 To see your credit score, agree to the terms and conditions set by SavvyMoney and you’re good to go!

 A. No. My Credit Score is entirely free for Century Bank customers.